-Among the commodity groups, Alcoholic Beverages and Tobacco registered the highest CPI in June 2019 at 195.6, followed by Housing, Water, Electricity, Gas, and Other Fuels at 140.2 and Health at 129.6 On the other hand, Recreation and Culture with 113.8, Transport at 107.2 and Communication at 106.0 were the bottom three with the lowest CPI registered, respectively, in June 2019 (Figure 2).
+Among the commodity groups, Alcoholic Beverages and Tobacco posted the highest CPI in June 2021 at 261.7, followed by Housing, Water, Electricity, Gas, and Other Fuels at 145.9, and Restaurant and Miscellaneous Goods and Services at 135.0.
+On the other hand, Transport at 115.6, Recreation and Culture at 114.8, and Communication at 106.7 were the three commodity groups with the lowest CPI recorded in the month of June 2021.
+(Figure 2)

 (Chief Statistical Specialist)